 Instructions

-- Place flour in a mixing bowl, make a dimple in the middle.
-Put crumbled yeast there, sprinkle with 1 teaspoon of sugar, pour over ¼ cup of lukewarm milk.
+- Place 4 cups all-purpose flour in a mixing bowl, make a dimple in the middle.
+Crumble 1 and 1/2 ounces fresh yeast, sprinkle with 1 teaspoon of sugar, pour over ¼ cup of lukewarm milk.
 Mix with a fork until a runny batter is created in the middle.
 Cover the bowl with plastic wrap and let rise in the warm place for 30 minutes.

-- Meantime, melt butter over low heat, mix it with egg yolks, rest of lukewarm milk, vanilla essence, lemon zest, and salt.
+- Meantime, melt 1 stick unsalted butter over low heat, mix it with 2 egg yolks, rest of lukewarm milk, 1 and 1/2 teaspoon vanilla extract, 1 Tablespoon lemon zest, and 1/2 tsp salt.
 Whisk until combine.

 - Add whisked butter-egg liquid to the bowl with flour and activated yeast.
-Add sugar.
+Add 1/2 cup granulated sugar.

 - Knead a smooth dough: Start mixing with a fork, then use your hands to make a nice dough.
 It takes about 5-8 minutes.
-Or use a kitchen mixer with proper attachment if you have one.
-Let the dough rise for 45 minutes.
+Or use a kitchen mixer with a hook attachment.
+Cover with plastic wrap and let it rise for further 45 minutes.

 - Meantime, make cream cheese (tvaroh, quark) filling.
-Get plum jam ready.
+Get plum butter ready.
+Let the fillings sit on kitchen counter to warm to room temperature.

-- Make streusel topping: mix flour, butter, and sugar using your fingers to create small coarse crumbles.
+- Make streusel topping: mix 1 cup all purpose flour, 1 stick butter, and 2/3 cup granulated sugar using your fingers to create small coarse crumbles.

-- When the dough has risen, dump it on the worktop.
+- When the dough has raised, dump it on the worktop.
 The dough should not stick, if it does, flour the worktop a little.

-- Roll the dough out into a square thick about ¼ inch – the rolled dough can’t be too thin!
-Divide into 16 equal pieces.
+- Roll the dough out into a square about ¼ inch thick—it shouldn't be too thin.
+Divide into equally-sized pieces, about 4 inches on a side.

 - Place 1-2 teaspoons of cream cheese filling in the middle, then fold the opposite sides and seal together carefully.
 Shape the filled dough pieces between your palms into a ball.

-- Transfer the kolache to a baking sheet lined with parchment paper.
-Place each kolach with the seamed side down.
-Let the kolache rise for another 30 minutes.
+- Transfer the kolache seamed side down to a baking sheet lined with parchment paper.
+Let the kolache rise in a warm place for another 30 minutes.

-- For an egg wash, whisk one egg in a bowl using a fork.
+- For an egg wash, whisk 1 egg in a bowl using a fork.
 Press each kolach in the middle, for example, with a joint of your index finger.

-- Brush kolache with egg wash and fill holes with plum jam.
+- Brush kolache with egg wash and fill holes with plum butter.
 Sprinkle with streusel topping.

 - Bake kolache for 20-25 minutes until golden brown.